bmourit/MFL/README.md

 This is a C++ microcontroller firmware library for the GD32F303RE ARM Cortex-M4 microcontroller.
 Written from scratch by yours truly using the vendor manuals and datasheets.

-I DO NOT RECOMMEND USE!
-It is currently a work in progress and NOT sufficiently tested.
+It is currently a work in progress and NOT tested.
+If you use this, you are doing sp at your own risk!
 I plan to eventually release the project under GPLv3 license, or some variant.

-There are still some peripherals and functionality missing, one big one being ~~Timer driver~~ Complete.
-No I2S support in the SPI library, missing I2C support, no SDIO support, etc.
+There are still some functionality missing, for example no I2S support yet in the SPI peripheral library.
+Most major portions, however, are complete.
-That said, the missing support is mainly wrapping up, so expect full functionality soon.

 Eventually I indend to use this along with a custom Arduino Core for this chip.
 Documentation is non-existant as of now.
 This is still early stages, but it does build.

 # Library Size
 This being intended for an MCU with limited memory and flash size, it is important to keep this base MFL library as small as possible.
-Currently, compiled with -Os using g++ and the example program, the size is ~10 KB, which is smalled than the vendor provided C firmware library.
-It should be very memory effecient as well, though I don't have exact numbers yet.
+It should also be memory effecient as well, though I don't have exact numbers yet.
+This will be tackeled more completely during the optimization phase.

 # Compiling the examples